AbhishekTiwari29/Socially-website/README.md

 # Socially-website
-This is my first animated website
+This is my first animated website.